rfigueroa/docs/content/usage/examples/secrets_internal.md

 toc: true
 weight: 1
 description: >
-  Sample Pipeline with internal secrets
+  Example Pipeline with internal secrets
 ---

-Sample [Yaml](https://yaml.org/spec/) configuration for a project requiring a secrets to be used within a step
+Example [Yaml](https://yaml.org/spec/) configuration for a project requiring a secrets to be used within a step

 ## Scenario